CorvusPrudens/leptos/examples/aws_lambda/README.md

 Serving static files from a lambda function is not the best approach.
 Ideally, you should upload your files to a CDN and configure your project to serve them from that location.
+AWS has an article on deploying [React with SSR](https://aws.amazon.com/blogs/compute/building-server-side-rendering-for-react-in-aws-lambda/).

 It's also pretty easy to set up edge compute with Lambda@Edge, which should improve latency.